deeprest/sagaGitlabMirror/Design.md

 # DESIGN

 ## Design Goals

 ### accessibly
 - Linux, MacOS, WebGL if possible
 - Must run smoothly on lower-spec machines [define min spec]
 - Single player.
 No internet connection required to play.
 - Control Rebinding

 ### is not commercialized
 - no ads.
 You pay with your soul. (fake ads?)
 - no microtransactions.
 - no in-game currency to compulsively accumulate. (or make it useless)

 ### does not use addiction mechanics
 - no achievements to leave you feeling underachieving.
 - no trophies

 ### not too complex. you have a life.
 - no story to ignore or lore to forget (dialogue but no narrative)
 - no complicated technology/skill tree

-## Design Mistakes to Avoid
+## Design Advice
-Starting too big.
+Avoid: Starting Too BIG.
-Onboarding player, ease of learning mechanics.
+Avoid: Idea commitment.
-Idea commitment.
+Avoid: Story up front.
-Overly rigid design.
+Avoid: Overly rigid design.
-Story upfront.
+Avoid: Arbitrarily adding things.
-Polish lots.
+Must: Onboard player with forced-learning mechanics.
-Avoid adding things arbitrarily.
+Must: Polish lots.

 ## misc thoughts
 The pivot model
 Flow: challenge vs ability
-tension and relief: area design.
+tension and relief
 exploration: secret areas. beacons. minimap.

 efficiency: time and energy